-The accounting treatment of derivative financial instruments requires that the Company record a derivative liability upon the issuance of the warrants at the closing of this offering.
-Accordingly, the Company expects to classify each warrant as a liability at its fair value.
+The Company recorded a derivative liability upon the issuance of the warrants.
+Accordingly, the Company classified each warrant as a liability at its fair value.
 The Public Warrants were allocated a portion of the proceeds from the issuance of the Units equal to its fair value determined by the Monte Carlo simulation.
-The warrant liability is subject to remeasurement at each balance sheet date.
+The warrant liability is subject to re-measurement at each balance sheet date.
 With each such re-measurement, the warrant liability will be adjusted to fair value, with the change in fair value recognized in the Company's Statements of Operations.
 The Company will reassess the classification of the warrants at each balance sheet date.
 If the classification changes as a result of events during the period, the warrants will be reclassified as of the date of the event that causes the reclassification.